Suhaildev Superfast Express

 The 22419 / 22420 Ghazipur City-Anand Vihar Terminal Suhaildev Superfast Express (via Lucknow) is a Superfast Express train belonging to Northern Railway zone that runs between and in India.
 It is currently being operated with 22419/22420 train numbers on four days in a week basis.

-The train is named after Suhaildev Pasi, a legendary king from Shravasti.
+The train is named after Suhaildev, a legendary king from Shravasti.

 Coach composition

 The train has standard LHB rake with max speed of 130 kmph.
 The train consists of 21 coaches :